 Class numbers have been limited and the studios I have hired are larger than before to allow for social distancing.
 Adults must be responsible for maintaining this throughout the class.
 Masks will not be worn during classes

-ENTRANCE to WADEBRIDGE TOWN HALL – please arrive on time for class and wait outside the main entrance until the CareTaker lets you in.
+ENTRANCE to WADEBRIDGE AMBULANCE HALL – please arrive on time for class and wait outside the hall until I can let you in – and the class before has left the hall.
 Please wear a mask (which can be removed once inside the main hall).
-A member of Wadebridge Town Council will be taking temperatures on entry.
-Students will be guided to exit via the side door.

 ENTRANCE to THE POINT at POLZEATH – This will NOT be through the usual door, please enter through the back of the studio where the glass doors overlook the golf course.
 Parents are NOT permitted to enter The Point at Polzeath Studio at all – children must be bought to the back door and will be let in on time with parents remaining outside.
 Collection will be the same – at the back doors.